theMichaelB/Fableford-Website/hugo/fableford/content/stories/the-happy-place/stories/_index.md

 ---
-title: "Stories"
+title: "Stories of The Happy Place"
-description: "A list of all stories in The Happy Place."
+description: "Explore the interconnected tales of characters who frequent The Happy Place."
+layout: "stories"
 ---

-# Stories

 Read all stories set in The Happy Place.